crsswind/AppointmentBooking/Readme.md

 ### 4. Run Unit Tests

-Navigate to `AppointmentBookingApi` and execute the following command to run unit tests:
+Navigate to `AppointmentBooking` and execute the following command to run unit tests:

 ```sh
 dotnet test